Ireland Cover Letter Writing Guide

 When your cover letter is a response to an advertisement, it can be brief and should merely introduce your CV.
 In the case of a speculative application, the letter should fully explain your motivation.
 You need to explain what kind of job you are looking for and why you have chosen this particular company to apply to.

-Many companies in the Ireland use job application forms, especially for junior positions.
+Many companies in Ireland use job application forms, especially for junior positions.
 Standard questions cover education and training, work experience, hobbies and personal interests.
 Extra-curricular activities are considered of great importance.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.
 A photograph is usually attached to an application form.

 Other Ireland Cover Letter Info